 O'Donnell has covered a number of breaking news stories.
 She reported from the Pentagon on Sept.
 11, 2001, and received the prestigious Sigma Delta Chi Award for Breaking News Coverage for a "Dateline NBC" story titled, "D.C.
 In Crisis."
 In the months following the attacks, she traveled extensively with then-Secretary of Defense Donald Rumsfeld, including on his first trip to Afghanistan following the terrorist attacks.

 O'Donnell was NBC News White House Correspondent during the 2004 presidential elections, covering the campaigns of then-President George W. Bush and Senator John Kerry.
 Prior to covering the White House, O'Donnell was NBC News Congressional Correspondent, reporting on the lead-up to the Iraq War.
 She also covered the 2000 presidential campaign.
 In all, O'Donnell has covered 4 presidential campaigns and reported from every political convention since then.

 She began her career as a print reporter for Roll Call, a Capitol Hill newspaper, for which she covered the impeachment of President Clinton and traveled the country covering congressional elections.

 A firm believer in empowering women, O'Donnell sits on the Board of Directors of the International Women's Media Foundation.

-Born into a military family, O'Donnell grew up in San Antonio, Texas; Landstuhl, Germany; Seoul, Korea; and Washington, D.C.
-She is a graduate of Georgetown University and received a Bachelor of Arts in Philosophy.
-She also holds a Master of Arts in Liberal Studies from Georgetown University.
+Born into a military family, O'Donnell grew up in San Antonio, Texas; Landstuhl, Germany; Seoul, South Korea; and Washington, D.C.
+She is a graduate of Georgetown University and received a Bachelor of Arts in Philosophy as well as a Master of Arts in Liberal Studies.
 She is married to Geoff Tracy, a restaurateur in Washington, D.C.
 They have three children.